What better way to show the passage of time in Time Travel stories than by having humans lack appendixes and other vestigial organs? Progress!

 - European comic boy genius Olivier Delabranche invents a two-person scooter out of his school bag but then sleeps through class and dreams in class that human laziness will cause evolution to phase out toes... then feet, legs, hands why not?
 Until humans are big brains on wheels.
 When he wakes up, he smashes the scooter with a rock, repeating over and over "I don't want to be a brain on wheels!"

 - Isaac Asimov, who was actually a biochemist, employed this trope in several works:

-- It's in A Pebble in the Sky where Imperial officials realize the main character is a time traveler by the fact he has wisdom teeth and an unusually large appendix.
-Justified by the fact Earth was covered in radiation after a nuclear war, which would increase mutation rates vastly.
+- Pebble in the Sky: Imperial officials realize Joseph Schwartz is a time traveler by the fact he has wisdom teeth and an unusually large appendix.
+Justified by the future Earth being covered in radiation after a nuclear war, which would increase mutation rates vastly.
 How much time passed between the "present" and the "future" is disputed by the fanbase due to inconsistencies within the series.
 (One character estimates between fifty thousand to a hundred thousand years since humanity only existed on a single planet, even assuming that humans didn't evolve simultaneously on multiple planets.)